The Freedom of Restrictions

 As we now all know, there are a handful of control structures that

-statement was used to simulate which are
+the goto statement was used to simulate which are

-perfectly safe and well understood—if
+perfectly safe and well understood—if,

-, function calls, etc.
+break, return, function calls, etc.

 Anything else was usually too complicated and error prone.
 The

-problem with using raw goto
+problem with using raw goto statements was that it

 wasn’t always clear which of the good structures the author was